What should I do if my federal tax return is examined and changed by the IRS?

 - If you send the copy of our letter back to us with no supporting documentation, we cannot change the adjustment and a bill will be issued based on the original letter.

-- When claiming an Out-of-State Tax Credit under the Border state rule, you are required to file an individual income tax return with Virginia and only one other state.
-(North Carolina, Maryland, West Virginia, the District of Columbia, or Kentucky).
+- When claiming an Out-of-State Tax Credit under the border state rule, you are required to file an individual income tax return with Virginia and only one other state.
+(North Carolina, Maryland, West Virginia, or Kentucky).